SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/bidi/cdp/_index.pt-br.md

 <p class="lead">
    <i class="fas fa-language d-4"></i>
    Page being translated from
-   English to Chinese.
-Do you speak Chinese?
+   English to Japanese.
+Do you speak Japanese?
 Help us to translate it by sending us pull requests!
 </p>
 {{% /pageinfo %}}